-- 21.7.1 any defect in the election, appointment or tenure of a Director or person acting on any such committee: - 21.7.2 the disqualification of any of them; or - 21.7.3 the person not being entitled to vote.
+- 17.7.1 any defect in the election, appointment or tenure of a Director or person acting on any such committee; - 17.7.2 the disqualification of any of them; or - 17.7.3 the person not being entitled to vote.

-22. Secretary
+18. Secretary

-- 22.1 The Board will appoint the Secretary and may at any time suspend or remove a person from that office. - The Secretary holds office on such terms and conditions (including as to remuneration) and with the powers, duties, functions and authorities: - 22.2.1 required under the Corporations Act to be performed by the Secretary of an incorporated association; - 22.2.2 imposed on the Secretary by this Constitution; and - 22.2.3 as otherwise as determined by the Directors. - 22.3 The Secretary must give to the Registrar notice of his or her appointment within 14 days after the appointment.
+- 18.1 The Directors will appoint at least one secretary and may at any time suspend or remove a person from that office. - 18.2 The secretary holds office on such terms and conditions (including as to remuneration) and with the powers, duties and authorities as determined by the Directors.